JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Noah & Family (8) - covenant protection

+Context: God established a covenant with Noah, promising never to destroy the earth by flood again.

 - ΔOS = +0.20 (Promise of stability, freedom from fear of global flood)
 - VSA (Advanced) = 0.58
 - Tc = 1.00 (Perpetual)